THANK YOU NHS!

 The counterterrorist financing regime, as conceived after 9/11, was structured with the specific risk posed by Al Qa’ida in mind – the risk landscape has evolved, but has the global response to terrorist financing adapted likewise?

-This event will discuss a new RUSI Occasional Paper, ‘A Sharper Image: Advancing a Risk-Based Response to Terrorist Financing’, considering how – after two decades – responses to terrorist financing have (or have not) evolved to remain aligned with the diversification of terrorism risk, the increasing role played by the private sector, and whether the global response to terrorist financing as envisioned following 9/11 is still relevant.
+This webinar discussed new RUSI Occasional Paper, ‘A Sharper Image: Advancing a Risk-Based Response to Terrorist Financing’, considering how – after two decades – responses to terrorist financing have (or have not) evolved to remain aligned with the diversification of terrorism risk, the increasing role played by the private sector, and whether the global response to terrorist financing as envisioned following 9/11 is still relevant.

-Professor Jimmy Gurulé, Professor of Law at Notre Dame Law School and (inter alia) former Under Secretary of the Treasury for Terrorism and Financial Intelligence;
+- Professor Jimmy Gurulé, Professor of Law at Notre Dame Law School and (inter alia) former Under Secretary for Enforcement at the US Treasury Department, which included responsibilities over OFAC and FinCEN, and developing the US Government's first CTF strategy;

-Rachel Love, Associate, Financial Crime & Compliance, Standard Chartered Bank
+- Rachel Love, Associate, Group Integrated Intelligence and Investigations, Financial Crime & Compliance, Standard Chartered Bank; Formerly with the UK’s Joint Terrorism Analysis Centre;